Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Introduction

 \textbf{(3.)} We relax the aiming condition by requiring it to hold only on average along the optimization trajectory, recovering similar convergence rates (Section~\ref{sec:avg}).
 It shows that acceleration can be achieved as long as \eqref{eq:intro_ac} holds over a sufficiently large fraction of the optimization path, better reflecting the behavior of practical optimization algorithms.

-\textbf{(4.)} We exhibit a two-dimensional PL function with a unique minimizer that fails to satisfy~\eqref{eq:intro_ac}.
-When minimizing this function, we empirically observe that the momentum mechanism initially drives the iterates away from the minimizer, causing gradient descent to outperform momentum methods during the early stages of optimization.
+\textbf{(4.)} We provide numerical experiment to support our theoretical insights.
+We exhibit a two-dimensional PL function with a unique minimizer that fails to satisfy~\eqref{eq:intro_ac}, resulting in gradient descent to outperform momentum methods during the early stages of optimization (Section~\ref{sec:numerical_1}).
+We then provide an heuristic validation of our theoretical convergence bounds on the hard function for PL functions from \cite{PLlowerbound}, see Section~\ref{app:heuristic}.